gpapageorgiou/Academic_Website/content/author/admin/_index.md

 +++

-I am currently working towards my PhD degree at the Department of Biostatistics and the Department of Thorax Surgery at the <span style = 'font-weight: bold'>E</span>rasmus <span style = 'font-weight: bold'>U</span>niversity <span style = 'font-weight: bold'>M</span>edical <span style = 'font-weight: bold'>C</span>enter under the supervision of Prof. [Dimitris Rizopoulos](https://www.drizopoulos.com), Prof. [Johanna J. M. Takkenberg](https://www.researchgate.net/profile/Johanna_Takkenberg) and Dr. [Mostafa M. Mokhles](https://www.researchgate.net/profile/Mostafa_Mokhles).
+As a researcher at Erasmus MC, I am currently working towards my PhD degree at the Department of Biostatistics and the Department of Thorax Surgery  at the <span style = 'font-weight: bold'>E</span>rasmus <span style = 'font-weight: bold'>U</span>niversity <span style = 'font-weight: bold'>M</span>edical <span style = 'font-weight: bold'>C</span>enter under the supervision of Prof. [Dimitris Rizopoulos](https://www.drizopoulos.com), Prof. [Johanna J. M. Takkenberg](https://www.researchgate.net/profile/Johanna_Takkenberg) and Dr. [Mostafa M. Mokhles](https://www.researchgate.net/profile/Mostafa_Mokhles).

-My research mainly focuses on extensions of Joint Models for longitudinal and time-to-event data.
-More specifically, I am working on the development of joint models that can incorporate intermediate events and time-varying treatments during follow-up as well as the development of individualized dynamic prediction tools which are adaptive to future changes regarding the occurrence of intermediate events or/and treatment changes.
+More specifically, I am working on the development of joint models that can incorporate intermediate events (such as treatment changes, side-effects etc.) and time-varying treatments during follow-up as well as the development of individualized dynamic prediction tools which are adaptive to future changes regarding the occurrence of intermediate events or/and treatment changes.

+Apart from research, I also work as a consultant and teaching assistant for the Department of Biostatistics.
+As a consultant, I provide advice on a broad range of statistical, study design, statistical software and methodological questions for various departments of Erasmus MC via the Consultation centre for Patient-Oriented research (CPO).
+This often leads to extended collaborations and deeper involvement in research projects.

+As of mid-2019, I am also glad to be part of the NIHES Innovation Team.
+My role is to support teachers in developing online versions for their courses.
+Our goal is to expand the overall educational experience for the students by exploiting the flexibility, interactivity and creativity of state-of-the-art e-learning tools.